 Threats from hackers and cybercriminals outside your organisation are those you might most commonly associate with a data breach.
 Then there are the less obvious risks - those from inside the business.
 Employees are now known to be one of the most potent cybersecurity risks - whether through malicious intent or inadvertent behaviours.

 As a result, it has never been more important to ensure your sensitive information is stored and made accessible with utmost regard to security best practice.
-In this post, we will be covering the 5 steps to take to secure your digital documents security and content.
+In this post, we will be covering 5 critical steps to take to improve your digital document security.

 5 steps to protecting your business’s digital documents